adrirubio/adrirubio.github.io/_posts/2025-03-23-SSD-object-detection.markdown

 <img src="/assets/img/conv-layers.jpg" alt="">

 Once a feature map was generated for each convolutional layer, the next step was to add random default anchor boxes at every index of the feature maps.
 I defined anchor box configurations for each feature map and then created a function with a nested loop.
 This function iterates through every index in the feature map, traversing its rows and columns to locate the center of each grid cell.
-At each center, it places default boxes of various sizes and aspect ratios, ensuring robust multi-scale object detection.
+It places default boxes of various sizes and aspect ratios surrounding the the center, ensuring robust multi-scale object detection.

 <img src="/assets/img/default-boxes.jpg" alt="">